Using Function-Call Subsystems

 A function-call subsystem is analogous to a function in a procedural programming language.
 Invoking a function-call subsystem executes the output methods of the blocks within the subsystem in execution order.
 For an explanation of the Function-Call Subsystem block parameters, see Subsystem.

 Add a Function-Call Subsystem block to your model.

 Open the subsystem block.
 Add a block diagram defining the algorithm that is executed when the subsystem receives a function-call event.

-Set how subsystem states are handled when subsystem is executed.
+Set how subsystem states are handled when the subsystem is executed:

-Open the subsystem block, and then open the block parameters dialog box for the Trigger block.
-From the States when enabling drop-down list, select:
+Open the subsystem block, then open the block parameters dialog box for the Trigger block.
+From the States when enabling drop-down list, select an option:

 Attach a function-call initiator to the function-call input port.

-If you attach an Inport block, open the block, select the Signal Attributes pane, and then select the Output function call check box.
+If you attach an Inport block, open the block, select the Signal Attributes tab, then select the Output function call check box.

 Configure a Function-Call Subsystem block by setting the Sample